armory3d/armory_docs/getting_started/playground.md

 We can program the object traits directly using the `Haxe` programming language.
 Let's create a trait which spawns a box after pressing a key.

 First, create a cube and name it "Box".
-Enable `Rigid Body` and `Active` for the Box in the `Physics` tab.
+Enable `Rigid Body` and `Active` for the cube in the `Physics` tab.

 Create an empty object in the scene (`F3 - Add Empty`).
 The location of this object will serve as the spawning point.
 Create a new `Haxe` trait in `Properties - Object - Armory Traits`.
 Press the `New Script` button.